andyp123/blender_io_mesh_bsp/README.md

 static level geometry.
 Subseqent models in the BSP are dynamic, such as doors, platforms and triggers.
 Enabling this will only import this first model.

+### Create Lights (default: Off)
+Import any light entity data in the BSP as lights in Blender.
+This works quite well for older maps, but modern maps often have static light data stripped from the BSP, since it doesn't ever change, so the only type of light data that will be imported is for lights that are animated or have an ambient effect.

+### Create Cameras (default: Off)
+Import info_intermission and info_player_start as cameras in Blender.
+Created cameras will face the same direction as in the BSP file, and the camera field of view will be set to match the default 90 degree FOV of Quake.

+### Create Entities (default: Off)
+Import certain entity types as empties in Blender.
+By default, this will only import monsters, weapons and items.
+This is useful if you have imported a mesh you would like to place in the level at the same location as an entity in the game.

+### Import All (default: Off)
+Rather than just importing a few entity types, this will import all entities contained in the BSP as empties.
+Useful if an entity you need the location of is not included by the default Create Entities option.

+## Collections
+When a BSP is imported into Blender, the level geometry will be put in a collection named after the file.
+Entities and lights will also be placed into collections.
+If the map name is e1m1.bsp, the resulting collections will look like this:
+* 'e1m1' - level geometry
+* 'e1m1_entities' - entities
+* 'e1m1_lights' - lights

 ## View Settings
 Once a BSP has been imported, you might want to tweak some viewport settings to better see the geometry.
 I recommend using the Solid/Workbench display mode and adjusting the